oVirt/ovirt-site/source/develop/release-management/features/storage/backup-storage-domain.html.md

 * Preview will be restricted for VMs with disks residing on a backup storage. - We think it should be restricted since currently oVirt does not support import storage domain with previewed unregistered entities.
 * Shared disk will be restricted in the backup storage domain since those are not specified in the VM's OVF.
 * VM pool will be eligible in a backup storage domain although, the user must keep in mind that import storage domain will not preserve its pool reference after import.
-* Should the backup indication needs to be configured in the storage domain meta data?
+* Should the backup indication need to be configured in the storage domain meta data?
 If so should we add the backup indication as part of V4 storage domain meta data.

 ## Current progress